MidnattLantern/hidoc/README.md

 Sign-in page:
 ---
-(screenshot image of signin-demo)
+(screenshot image of sign in-demo)
 - This feature satisfies the "Sign-in" user story.
-- useSetCurrentUser is a component that let HiDoc tell whoever is signed in.
+- useSetCurrentUser is a component that lets HiDoc tell whoever is signed in.
 - Errors catch invalid forms and return a message to the user.
 - Axios make communication with the API.
 It can get data with valid credentials.
 - Location: `src > pages > auth`.